There has been an increase in the number of cases of flu recently.

 - live in a nursing home or other long-term care facility

-- in regular contact with pigs or poultry
+- in regular contact with pigs, poultry or water fowl

 Don't get the flu vaccine if you have had a severe allergic (anaphylaxis) reaction to a previous dose or any part of the vaccine.